fahmee-faiza/History-of-Software-Testing/README.md

 **Prevention era (1988-2000)**

 The code was divided into 2, testable code and non-testable code.
 The main focus was to show that the final product meets the specifications.
 Testing was performed to avoid requirements, design, and implementation flaws.
 This era also focused more on identifying new testing techniques.

+# Tester's Day
+The World Tester’s Day is recognised on the 9th of September every year to mark the discovery of the first ever bug that in 1947.